 The star gazing tour

-The meeting point for the tour was the Ayers Rock Resort shopping centre (about 5 minutes bus ride from my hostel).
-I was on time.
+The meeting point for the tour was the Ayers Rock Resort shopping centre (about 5 minutes bus ride from my hostel) and I was on time for the tour.
 The entire group in the tour consisted of about 15 people and 2 guides.
 We walked from the meeting point, to a place that had absolutely no light pollution.
 We were asked to take a seat forming a circular platform.
 There were two telescopes at the front and many chairs facing the telescopes.
 I chose to stand (behind all the chairs) as I had to set up my tripod.
 After settling in with my camera and tripod, I focused on the actual reason I was there.
 I looked up to see the sky.

 There it was, The Milky Way, seen through the naked eyes.
 I didn’t even know that was possible.
 Oh My God!
 It was unimaginably beautiful and unbelievably magical.